 Once termites get past a sole plate, they will search for other sources of soft wood inside a home.
 This might be water-damaged wood under a kitchen sink.
 When water falls to the kitchen floor, it can find its way into cracks and gaps.
 Over time, this can cause a noticeable warping of the floorboards or a warping of the wood at the base of cabinets.
 But, in the floor and in the wood of cabinets, where homeowners can't see, subterranean termites can be feeding on that water-damaged wood.
 Cabinets are also prone to softening from leaky pipes or a leaking garbage disposal unit.
 If you have these conditions in your kitchen, it is wise to address them for the safety of your home.

 Moisture damage can occur in many places.
 Basement walls can have a lot of humidity.
 Window and door frames are common trouble areas for moisture.
 Laundry rooms, bathrooms, and indoor pool areas, all have the potential for softened wood that is attractive to subterranean termites.

 When termites get into a home to feed on softened wood, their feeding activities can create structural weakness and cascading damage.
 Over time, this can turn into a serious financial hardship for a family.
-In some cases, the damage done is unfixable.
-But termite damage is preventable!
+In some cases, the damage done is unfixable, but termite damage is preventable!
+Innovative uses the most trusted and eco-friendly termite control solutions available.
 Reach out to us and find out more.
-Innovative uses the most trusted and eco-friendly termite control solution available.
 Let us help you protect your Tyler, Texas home from the destruction of subterranean termites.